dotnet/AspNetCore.Docs/aspnetcore/security/authentication/accconfirm.md

 ### Install SendGrid

-This tutorial shows how to add email notifications through [SendGrid](https://sendgrid.com/), but you can send email using SMTP and other mechanisms.
+This tutorial shows how to add email notifications through [SendGrid](https://sendgrid.com/), but other email providers can be used.

 Install the `SendGrid` NuGet package: